ds5678/Map-Maker-Tools/README.md

 * `MapMaking-Full` - Do `MapMaking-NoTerrainError` + `MapMaking-FullGrass` + `MapMaking-FullTrees`
 * `MapMaking-Reset` - Revert all settings back to the previously selected quality settings.

-* `FaithfulCartographer-ShowIncompleteRegions` - List regions that are still considered incomplete for the 'Faithful Cartographer' achievement
-* `FaithfulCartographer-ShowMissingPlacesInCurrentRegion` - List places in the current region that are still considered missing for the 'Faithful Cartographer' achievement

 None of the settings will be persistent and revert back to the previously selected quality settings when changing scenes or closing the game.

-Requires the [Mod Loader](https://github.com/zeobviouslyfakeacc/ModLoaderInstaller) to be used.